-These Scots rhymes have been translated into English, for the Uganda translators to chose from and translate into Ugandan languages
+These Scots rhymes were translated into English, for the Uganda translators to choose from and translate into Ugandan languages

 SCOTS